BOSTON (AP) -- So much for the Cavaliers being rusty.

 But there's no denying it has started with James, who has scored at least 35 points in five straight games.

-Cavaliers coach Tyronn Lue said James' efficiency continued to make things easier for everyone on both ends.
+Cavaliers coach Tyronn Lue said James' efficiency continues to make things easier for everyone on both ends.

 "He's playing at a high level.
 And that's the reason why we're riding him so much," Lue said.
 "When LeBron's playing at that level other guys just have to be solid and we have a good chance to win."